antojoseph/droid-ff/README.md

 # Droid-FF :

-install python dependencies (setup.sh ) and you are good to go run the android emulator run python droif-ff.py
+install python dependencies (setup.sh ) and you are good to go.

+run the android emulator.

+run python droif-ff.py